ahb108/rcarbon/README.md

 Crema, E.R., Kobayashi, K., 2020.
 [A multi-proxy inference of Jōmon population dynamics using bayesian phase models, residential data, and summed probability distribution of 14C dates](https://doi.org/10.1016/j.jas.2020.105136).
 Journal of Archaeological Science 117, 105136.

+Crema, E. R. 2022.
+[Statistical Inference of Prehistoric Demography from Frequency Distributions of Radiocarbon Dates: A Review and a Guide for the Perplexed](https://doi.org/10.1007/s10816-022-09559-5).
+Journal of Archaeological Method and Theory.

 Deforce K., Groenewoudt B., Haneca K. 2020.
 [2500 years of charcoal production in the Low Countries: The chronology and typology of charcoal kilns and their relation with early iron production.](https://doi.org/10.1016/j.quaint.2020.10.020).
 Quaternary International.

+Deza-Araujo, M., Morales-Molino, C., Conedera, M., Henne, P. D., Krebs, P., Hinz, M., et al. (2022).
+[A new indicator approach to reconstruct agricultural land use in Europe from sedimentary pollen assemblages](https://doi.org/10.1016/j.palaeo.2022.111051).
+Palaeogeography, Palaeoclimatology, Palaeoecology, 599, 111051.

 de Groot, B., 2020.
 [The impact of population fluctuations on the spatial spread of Neolithic ceramic traditions in West Anatolia and South-East Europe.](https://doi.org/10.1016/j.jaa.2019.101121) Journal of Anthropological Archaeology 57, 101121. doi:10.1016/j.jaa.2019.101121